RedHatInsights/astro-virtual-assistant/README.md

 The training files are inside [data](./data) directory.
 The common files are on the root of this directory and specific files are in the subfolders.
 The current approach is to have a directory for the namespace/bundle and a sub-directory for the application.
-Each application can write its own `nlu`, `stories` and `rules` file depending on its needs.
+Each application can write its own `nlu`, `domain`, `stories` and `rules` file depending on its needs.

 For example, [data/console/rbac/stories.yml](./data/console/rbac/nlu.yml) holds the `nlu` info for `RBAC`.

+Intents and responses are spread throughout the data directory in `domain.yml` files.
+This allows us to make changes to one bundle without affecting the other.

 The custom actions (python code) is found within [actions](./actions) and holds the required code to execute it.

 Test files are found in the [tests](./tests) folders.

-> :warning: At this point, all the applications share the same [domain.yml](./domain.yml) file and every `intent` must exist in this file.
-This might change in the future.

 ### Training the model

-You can run `rasa train` to start a full training session or if appending `--finetune` you can do an incremental training of your previous model.
-Note that incremental training doesn't work if you added new intent or actions.
+You can run `make train` to start a full training session, or you can do an incremental training of your previous model with `make finetune`.

+Note that incremental training doesn't work if you added any new intents or actions.

 ### Storing the models